 Jacques-Louis David (1748-1825) It is a reference in French neoclassical art.
 His long life, like his work, are full of dependencies and subject to established norms and regimes.
 He lived the monarchy, the revolution, the republic, the directory and the Napoleonic empire, and he knew how to make his art compatible with such different moments.
 Jacques-Louis David is a tagged pompous and grandiloquent label artist by the circumstances and times he had to live.
 But inside his life and work beats the excellence of genius above all.
 In life he was a cultural activist as were Bernini or Leonardo himself, each in his time.

 The sewing case of Jacques-Louis David

-And this I want to underline when choosing, for one of my trompe-l’oeils, A detail of one of his works.
+And this I want to underline when choosing, for one of my trompe-l’oeils, a detail of one of his works.
 It is a still life that is found in the work “Bruto and the Lictores” (1789, 325×425 cmts, Paris, Louvre Museum).
-This motif was selected to be copied as a trap that decorates a rustic and antique piece of furniture, a wooden base of a brazier.
+This motif was selected to be copied as a motif that decorates a rustic and antique piece of furniture, a wooden base of a brazier.